Phnom Krom: The Temple on the Hill

 Rising dramatically from the flat Cambodian plains, Phnom Krom is a prominent hill that offers a captivating blend of ancient history and breathtaking natural beauty.
-Crowned by a 9th-century temple and overlooking the vast Tonle Sap Lake, it's a perfect destination for a half-day trip from Siem Reap, especially for those seeking a spectacular sunset.
+Crowned by a 9th-century temple and overlooking the vast Tonle Sap Lake, it is a perfect destination for a half-day trip, especially for those seeking a spectacular sunset away from the Angkor crowds.

 The Phnom Krom Experience

-A visit to Phnom Krom is a journey in three parts: the journey up the hill, the exploration of the ancient temple, and the reward of the incredible view.
+A visit to Phnom Krom is a journey in three parts: the climb, the temple, and the view.

 The Hill